Equinor : Breakthrough for digitalisation | MarketScreener

 Jim Long (left), production technician, and Danny Maynard, area technician, using digital field worker tools at Mariner.
 (Photo: Abermedia / Michal Wachucik)

-The tools for digital field workers will be rolled out for all onshore facilities, and for 30 installations on the Norwegian shelf over the next two years.
+The tools for digital field workers are being rolled out for all onshore facilities, and for an estimated 30 installations on the Norwegian shelf over the next two years.
 Mariner is already well underway, and Brazil wants to get started.

 Assessments will also be made this year as to what 'the digital field worker' might look like for our portfolios in wind and US onshore, which have different operating models than the oil and gas portfolio.